azoth-lang/azoth.language.design/self-antetype.md

 ## Reformulation of Self Types

 Having thought through what makes sense for self types more, I think it is clear there are only a few possibilities and those are what we should evaluate with the use cases.
 These possibilities are composed of some core functionality along with advanced functionality that may not be necessary.

-### Basics
+### `Self` Basics

 The `Self` type is an implicit type variable.
 It is always constrained by the declared type it is used in.
 When used inside of a type declaration `A`, `Self <: A`.
 The `Self` type is always the type